oklahomaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What is a Misdemeanor in Oklahoma?

-In Oregon, all crimes not designated as felonies are misdemeanors (OS 21–6) They are less serious offenses than felonies and are punishable by no more than one year in county jail, fines of up to $500, or both imprisonment and fines (OS 21–10)..
+In Oklahoma, all crimes not designated as felonies are misdemeanors (OS 21–6) They are less serious offenses than felonies and are punishable by no more than one year in county jail, fines of up to $500, or both imprisonment and fines (OS 21–10)..
 If a person commits a misdemeanor, whoever aids such a person is also guilty of a misdemeanor and punishable in the same manner as the principal offender, except otherwise prescribed by statutes.
 In addition, if an act is prohibited by any state statute, and no penalties are imposed in any statute, such an act is a misdemeanor.
 (OS 21–21)

 What are some examples of Misdemeanors in Oklahoma?